-6.1.1760 LEAVE
+6.1.1760 LEAVE Interpretation: Interpretation semantics for this word are undefined.

-Execution: (-) (R: loop-sys -)
+Execution: (--) (R: loop-sys --)

 Discard the current loop control parameters.
 An ambiguous condition exists if they are unavailable.
 Continue execution immediately following the innermost syntactically enclosing DO...LOOP or DO...+LOOP.